Rijn-Schelde-Verolme: The ROS Project, end of merchant shipbuilding at RSV (1978-1979)

-In late June 1979 the government decided to found Rotterdam Offshore en Scheepsbouw (ROS) a new combination of the shipbuilding activities of VDSM shipbuilding, RDM Offshore, Verenigde Machinefabrieken IJsselmonde (VMIJ) Scheepsmontage, Gusto Engineering, and Marcon Engineering office.
+In late June 1979, the government decided to found Rotterdam Offshore en Scheepsbouw (ROS) a new combination of the shipbuilding activities of VDSM shipbuilding, RDM Offshore, Verenigde Machinefabrieken IJsselmonde (VMIJ) Scheepsmontage, Gusto Engineering, and Marcon Engineering office.
 It would get about 250 million guilders in support.
-By mid November 1979 ROS had a supervisory board, and was looking for an executive board.
-ROS would become a state owned company.
+By mid-November 1979 ROS had a supervisory board and was looking for an executive board.
+ROS would become a state-owned company.
 There would be work for about 1,600 of the 2,800 employees that the preceding companies had.
 The founding of ROS would be on 1 January 1980.
 Ir.
-G.F. van der Want of Batavus bicycles would become the new CEO of ROS.
+G.F. van der Want of Batavus Bicycles would become the new CEO of ROS.
 When it was time for ROS to start, and the boards wanted to see the administration, it became clear that of the 250 million, about 100 million had already disappeared in RSV.
 The supervisory board of ROS then flatly refused to start the company without getting this 100 million back.
 The House of Representatives refused this 100 million, and so the ROS project came to an end.

 Towards the end

 After shipbuilding had been terminated, the situation at RSV seemed to improve in 1980.
 Verolme Botlek (ship repair at the VDSM location), and Verolme Brazil were profitable.
 RDM/Wilton-Fijenoord had some trouble, but the overall result of RSV would have been good if Thomassen had not suffered a catastrophic loss of 150 million on projects in Algeria.
-Meanwhile RSV had started a project to produce bucket-wheel excavators Kolengraafmachines Over 1981 there was again a loss of 80 million for the projects in Algeria.
-The part that RSV had in two supertankers (see above) was depreciated with 30 million.
-There were also losses on the Dredge Island Simon Stevin, and there were some rumors about the bucket-wheel excavators.
+Meanwhile, RSV had started a project to produce bucket-wheel excavators Kolengraafmachines Over 1981 there was again a loss of 80 million for the projects in Algeria.
+The part that RSV had in two supertankers (see above) was depreciated by 30 million.
+There were also losses on the Dredge Island Simon Stevin and there were some rumors about the bucket-wheel excavators.
 Nevertheless, the government picked up the tab.

-In June 1982 the RSV Board announced that it expected that RSV would be profitable again over 1982.
+In June 1982, the RSV Board announced that it expected that RSV would be profitable again over 1982.
 By September 1982 there was talk about selling RSV's interest in the American coal mining operation.
 Still a month later, ir.
 Stikker announced that he would step down as CEO of RSV.

-On 9 February 1983 the court of Rotterdam granted an automatic stay to RSV.
-At the same time it became that losses on the bucket-wheel excavators amounted to about 1 billion instead of 400 million.
+On 9 February 1983, the court of Rotterdam granted an automatic stay to RSV.
+At the same time, it became that losses on the bucket-wheel excavators amounted to about 1 billion instead of 400 million.